Chicago and North Western R-1 class: Modifications

 After testing five E class locomotives in 1910, the C&NW decided that superheated technology had improved for steam locomotives, so they began to modify their existing steam fleet with superheated boilers, with the R-1s receiving superheaters beginning in 1915.
-By the 1930s, all R-1 locomotives were equipped with superheaters.
+By the 1930s, most R-1 locomotives were equipped with superheaters.
 Also in 1915, the railroad made plans to rebuild some of the R-1s with larger cylindrical boilers, with the front section to be 72 in in diameter.
 Despite the intervention from World War I and the United States Railroad Administration (USRA), the C&NW moved forward with the cylindrical boiler installations, with the process beginning in 1922.

 Beginning in 1911, the C&NW converted a number of their R-1 locomotives from coal-firing to oil-firing, to allow them to operate west of the Missouri River.
 At least eighty-seven locomotives were known to have been converted to burn oil at some point in their working spans.
 While the R-1s received many other varying modifications during their working spans, none of the Stephenson-powered R-1s were rebuilt with Walschaerts valve gear, and only one locomotive with four-bar crosshead guides was ever rebuilt with alligator crosshead guides.

 Withdrawal

-The first R-1 to be retired was No. 1132; it was scrapped in January 1929, following a December 1926 boiler explosion in Glenrock, Wyoming.
+The first R-1 to be retired was No. 1132; it was scrapped in 1929, following a 1926 boiler explosion.
 Most of the other R-1s lasted more than fifty-five years in service.
 The R-1 locomotives' wide route availabilities resulted in more than 190 of them to remain in active service by 1952.
 By the time the C&NW discontinued their commercial steam operations in 1956, more than seventy R-1s had been kept in service, before they were all retired.
 Some R-1s, such as Nos.
 1329 and 175, were painted with white trim stripes for use in pulling occasional excursion fantrips throughout the 1950s, prior to their retirement.